IOTAP’s Work 365 Helps CSPs Qualify to be Direct Bill Partners.

 That margin, which is usually a couple of percentage points will not be justified unless they are able to scale and grow their Cloud Recurring Business.

-The manual cost of labor-intensive processes around Billing, Subscription Management, and Customer Support will outweigh the few percentage points of margin between being Direct and Indirect Cloud Service Providers.
+The manual cost of labor-intensive processes around Billing, Subscription Management, and Customer Support will outweigh the few percentage points of a margin between being Direct and Indirect Cloud Service Providers.

 Having automation and the ability to scale, however, makes it worthwhile staying in the program as a Direct Bill Partner.